shayanea/borzolini/README.md

 ## 🌟 About Borzolini

-**Borzolini** is an AI-powered pet healthcare platform specifically designed for pets.
-Named after our beloved cat **Borzolini**, this platform makes pet care simple through:
+**Borzolini** is an AI-powered pet healthcare platform designed for all pets.
+Named after our beloved companion **Borzolini**, this platform makes pet care simple through:

 - 🤖 **AI Care Recommendations** - Personalized daily care tips for pets
 - 📅 **Smart Appointment Scheduling** - Easy vet booking with pets specialists